 Nancy says that her best work has been her two children.
 Her son, Sean, whose work as an MD.PhD. has him leading global drug trials, lives in California with his family.
 Virginia is home to daughter Jenn, a marine biologist with NOAA, and her husband.
 And they all love to visit St. Augustine.

 Mail: PO Box 1718, St. Augustine, FL 32085

 Commissioner Neville is an active leader in the community through his service as a Trustee of Flagler Hospital.
-He has been a member of the St. Augustine Rotary Club for more than 16 years and served as President in 2008/2009.
+He has been a member of the St. Augustine Rotary Club since 2000 and served as President in 2008/2009.
 He is currently a member of the Community Leadership Council and the Accountability Group.
 Additionally, he was President of the St. Augustine Young Professionals and Ancient City Road Runners, respectively, and was the Treasurer of the Road Runners Club of America.
 Other past service includes being Vice Chair of St. Johns County Chamber of Commerce, a Board Member of the St. Johns County Visitors and Convention Bureau and an Advisory Committee Member of First Atlantic Bank.

 He served as a mentor in St. Johns County’s Take Stock in Children program, founded the Ancient City Road Runners Summer Running Camp, and taught as a Pro Bono Adjunct Instructor of Accounting at Flagler College.

 Commissioner Neville is also a dedicated and accomplished amateur athlete.
 He finished with a personal best time of 2:30:12 in the 2009 Chicago Marathon and finished as the ninth amateur in his debut Ironman, with a time of 9:24.
 He qualified for the Hawaii Ironman with this performance and competed there in October, 2012.